 Featherstone gained attention in 1893 during the national lockout of mine workers due to low coal prices and over production.
 Soldiers fired on a crowd who were demonstrating at the colliery gates, killing two instantly.

 The nationalisation of the UK coal mining industry saw the locomotive absorbed into the new National Coal Board (NCB) in January 1947.
 It is believed that the colliery manager treated the locomotive as a sort of colliery pet and thus it continued in service alongside much-later-built Hunslet products, dating from the 1940s and 1950s.
 A major firebox repair was completed as late as the 1960s, but this was not wholly a success and by early 1971 the locomotive was lying out of use.

-In preservation the locomotive has had a number of homes but has never been steamed.
 It was acquired by the Foxfield Railway in July 2015 from the National Coal Mining Museum.

 The locomotive is now being restored at the Foxfield Railway to its pre NCB livery.